Frequently asked questions

 Full transparency

-For most clients, you get access to a broker’s expertise at no direct cost.
-And if a fee ever applies, it’s discussed, agreed to, and documented upfront—no surprises.
+For most clients, you get expert guidance at no direct cost and if a fee applies, it’s agreed to upfront with no surprises.

 • As funny as this question sounds, it is often asked!